+The experimental triacylglycerol (TAG) composition is compared with the theoretical obtained from the analysis of fatty acid methyl esters (FAME).
 The oil is purified by solid phase extraction (SPE) on silica gel cartridges.
-The triacylglycerol (TAG) composition is determined by reverse phase high resolution liquid chromatography using a refractive index detector and propionitrile as the mobile phase.
-Fatty acid methyl esters (FAMEs) are prepared from purified oil by methylation with a cold solution of KOH in methanol (Method A in COI/T.20/Doc. no. 24) and then the esters are analysed by capillary gas chromatography using high polar columns (COI/T.20/Doc.no 17).
-The theoretical triacylglycerol composition is calculated from the fatty acid composition by a computer program assuming a 1,3-random, 2-random distribution of fatty acids in the triacylglycerol, with restrictions for saturated fatty acids in the 2-position.
+The TAG composition is determined by reverse phase high-resolution liquid chromatography (RP-HPLC) using a refractive index detector and propionitrile as the mobile phase.
+FAME is prepared from purified oil by methylation with a cold solution of KOH in methanol (Method A in COI/T.20/Doc. no. 24) and then the esters are analysed by capillary gas chromatography using high polar columns (COI/T.20/Doc.no 17).
+The theoretical TAG composition is calculated from the fatty acid composition by a computer program assuming a 1,3-random, 2-random distribution of fatty acids in the triacylglycerol, with restrictions for saturated fatty acids in the 2-position.
 The calculation method is a modification of the procedure described in COI/T.20/Doc. no. 20.
-Several mathematical algorithms are calculated from theoretical and experimental (HPLC) triacylglycerol compositions, and the resulting values are compared with those contained in a database built from genuine olive oils.
+Several mathematical algorithms are calculated from theoretical and experimental TAG compositions, and the resulting values are compared with those contained in a database built from genuine olive oils.